rnd195/covid_articles/README.md

 Indeed, we may observe a large increase in the number of articles related to COVID-19 in the early days of the pandemic.
 Interestingly, the first COVID-19 cases in the Czech Republic were announced on March 1st 2020; however, we see that the boom started roughly a week later.

-Feel free to explore the dataset yourself, it can be found in the repository under the name `covid_articles_data.csv`.
+Feel free to explore and use the dataset yourself, it can be found in the repository under the name `covid_articles_data.csv`.